JuanM97/GettingAndCleaningData/Course Project/README.md

 To get the results of the analysis follow the next steps:

 * unzip the data and copy it with the run_analysis.R file to your working directory.
-## run the script, which produces two files: tidyData.txt and tidyData-Means.txt
+* run the script, which produces two files: tidyData.txt and tidyData-Means.txt ** tidyData.txt contains the cleaned, merged and labeled data from the test and train sets ** tidyDataMeans.txt contains the cleaned mean and std data.
-### tidyData.txt contains